Who are we?

 How it started

-At the age of 18, I decided to leave the MTS without a diploma.
-What started as a holiday job - renting out bicycles on a small scale at my parents' - grew into my own business: Harry's Tweewielers was born.
+At the age of 18, I decided to leave technical college without a diploma.
+What started as a holiday job – renting out bicycles on a small scale at my parents' place – grew into my own business: Harry's Tweewielers was born.

 The first steps

-In 1986 I made a trip to Venhuizen, where I ran a small bike shop of my own.
-A year later, in 1987, I returned to Callantsoog and started in the building of the former motocross shop HZ Motors at Dorpsplein 10.
-Here we ran a bike shop with rental for four years, and we also ran the local Shell gas station.
+In 1986, I made a brief move to Venhuizen, where I ran a small bicycle shop of my own.
+A year later, in 1987, I returned to Callantsoog and started in the premises of the former motocross shop HZ Motors at Dorpsplein 10.
+Here, we operated a bicycle shop with rentals for four years, and we also ran the local Shell petrol station.

-When the building at Dorpsplein 6 came up for sale, we saw our chance.
-The owner rented out a large part of the house to tourists, but the destination was shop/residential - ideal for our plans.
-It felt like coming home: back to where it all started, but without staff and with room to grow further.
+When the property at Dorpsplein 6 came up for sale, we saw our opportunity.
+The owner rented out a large part of the house to tourists, but the zoning was retail/residential – ideal for our plans.
+It felt like coming home: back to where it all began, but without staff and with room to continue growing.

 Family expansion

-Not long after, our family grew further: in 1997, son Jelte was born and in 2001 Beike followed.
+Not long after, our family continued to grow: son Jelte was born in 1997, and Beike followed in 2001.

-At home, on the bike and at the KNRM
+At home, on the bike, and with the KNRM

 I consider the fact that I work from home every day a great privilege.
-It has allowed me to experience the growing up of our children up close - something I cherish immensely.
+This has allowed me to witness our children growing up up close – something I cherish immensely.

-In addition, I remain active as a driver at KNRM station Callantsoog, where I drive the Caterpillar Challenger.
-If I suddenly sprint away on a bike while renting out bikes, then you know: the beeper has gone off!
+In addition, I remain active as a driver at KNRM station Callantsoog, where I operate the Caterpillar Challenger.
+Should I suddenly sprint off on a bike while renting them out, you know: the pager has gone off!

 Leisure and sports

-In my free time I like to go out with the Callantsoger Cycling Club – on the mountain bike or racing bike, together with a nice group of cycling buddies.
-Desirée is also active in sports: she gives aquarobic and bootcamp lessons with great pleasure.
+In my free time, I enjoy heading out with the Callantsoger Cycling Club – on a mountain bike or road bike, together with a great group of cycling buddies.
+Desirée is also actively involved in sports: she thoroughly enjoys teaching aquarobics and bootcamp classes.

 The next generation

-Our daughter Lynke started her own company in 2018, focused on organizing group outings and beach activities.
-She is now also co-owner of Harry's Tweewielers and has expressed the ambition to take over the company in the future - something we as parents are very proud of.
+Our daughter Lynke started her own business in 2018, focused on organizing group outings and beach activities.
+She is now also a co-owner of Harry's Tweewielers and has expressed the ambition to take over the company in the future – something we, as parents, are incredibly proud of.

 Jelte works as a carpenter in construction and recently took over the house with summer house at Stuyvezandeweg 37 from my aunt – a great step for him.

-Beike graduated from the CIOS in Heerenveen and has now started a new adventure as a driver at the GP post.
+Beike has graduated from the CIOS in Heerenveen and has since started a new adventure as a driver at the GP out-of-hours service.

 Family happiness

-We recently got a bicycle tattoo as a family – a lasting symbol of our shared passion and bond.
+Recently, as a family, we got bicycle tattoos – a lasting symbol of our shared passion and connection.

 And since June 2022, Desirée and I are officially grandparents!
-We already secretly knew it a bit through Vajen, but daughter Lynke and son-in-law Pascal have delighted us with their beautiful daughter Luna.
+We secretly already were a little bit thanks to Vajen, but daughter Lynke and son-in-law Pascal have blessed us with their beautiful daughter Luna.

 Callantsoog: between sea, nature and history

-On the edge of the North Sea lies the charming village of Callantsoog.
-Since the 1960s it has been a popular seaside resort, and in recent years it has also grown into a popular destination for cyclists and hikers.
-Small in size, but big in experience!
+The charming village of Callantsoog lies on the edge of the North Sea.
+It has been a beloved seaside resort since the 1960s, and in recent years has also grown into a popular destination for cyclists and walkers.
+Small in size, but big on experience!

 A rich history

 Callantsoog has an impressive history.
 After the devastating All Saints' Flood of 1570, the village was moved to its current location.
-In 1799, a large British and Russian invasion force landed just above Callantsoog - a historic moment of which the traces are still visible, including at the forts near Den Helder (of course, easy to visit by bike!).
+In 1799, a large British and Russian invasion force landed just above Callantsoog – a historic moment whose traces are still visible, including at the forts near Den Helder (which are, of course, perfectly visitable by bicycle!).

 Nature and environment

-Today, Callantsoog is best known for its beautiful nature.
-The village is located in the middle of the Northern flower bulb area and a short distance from unique nature reserves such as the Zwanenwater – a European protected dune area.
-Together with the miles of beaches and quiet polders, this makes the region a true paradise for hikers and cyclists.
+Today, Callantsoog is primarily known for its beautiful nature.
+The village is situated in the heart of the Northern Flower Bulb Region and a short distance from unique nature reserves such as the Zwanenwater – a European protected dune area.
+Together with the miles of beaches and tranquil polders, this makes the region a true paradise for walkers and cyclists.